Skip to main content

 Demand-Side Platform (DSP)

-Advertising platform that allows advertisers to automate the buying of digital ad inventories.
+An advertising platform that allows advertisers to automate the buying of digital ad inventories

 Envelope API

-API that translates (hashed) identifiers into RampIDs and puts them inside a secure, encrypted identity envelope.
+An API that translates (hashed) identifiers into RampIDs and puts them inside a secure, encrypted identity envelope

 hashing

-A cryptographic operation that is performed on variable-length data strings, such as email addresses or phone numbers, to convert them from plaintext to bit strings of a fixed length through the use of a specific algorithm.
+A cryptographic operation performed on variable-length data strings, such as email addresses or phone numbers, to convert them from plaintext to bit strings of a fixed length through the use of a specific algorithm.
 Hashing of a particular data string with a particular algorithm always produces the same result.
-Hashing is designed to be a one-way function so that it is very difficult to reverse.
+Hashing is designed to be a one-way function, so it is very difficult to reverse.
 Common hashing algorithms include MD5, SHA-1, and SHA-256.

 identifier